 - An approximately 2500 word, single-spaced research report

-Email firstname.lastname@example.org and request “AI Strategy: The Research Landscape.”
+Email firstname.lastname@example.org to request “AI Governance Research Landscape” and/or ask questions about the application process.
 Once you have received and read the document, choose an open topic or question from the text or footnotes of the paper.
 Then write an approximately 2500 word research report addressing the topic.
 In the paper, please include context for your chosen topic, lines of enquiry for future research, and citations for any sources you use besides the provided landscape document.

 If you are selected for the internship, the topic you choose for this paper will not necessarily determine your area of focus while at FHI.
 However, we encourage you to choose a topic which you are comparatively well-equipped to address and would be interested in investigating further.